drovani/drovani.github.io/collections/_drafts/2020-11-01-The-Mandalorian-Season-Two.md

 I enjoyed jotting down my thoughts while watching Season One of _The Mandalorian_, so I'll keep doing that for this second season.
 I'm sure no one appreciates what I have to say, but at least I'm entertained by it.

-## Chapter 9: I Can't Marshall Any New Cute Names
+## Chapter 9: I Can't Marshal Any New Cute Names

 - Whistling birds!
 Have you not heard of his birdies?
 - I guess there are like five planets worth putting plot elements on?